lepture/Vealous/README.md

 ### Why Vealous
 I just started this project at Wed.
 Aug.
 25, 2010 when I found [Picky](http://picky.olivida.com/picky).

-Before that, I was coding with [marvour blog](http://github.com/lepture/marlog), a blog system written in [webpy](http://webpy.org).
+Before that, I was coding with [Marlog](http://github.com/lepture/marlog), a blog system written in [webpy](http://webpy.org).
 Too complex the data structure it is, and I am tired of it.
 Why should it contain tags or category, why should i write a standard blog system?

 Then I stopped the project, and started [Vealous](http://i.shiao.org/a/vealous).
 I intended to call it **jealous**, but this name is not available with appengine, then here comes **Vealous**.